BabylonJS/Documentation/content/How_To/mesh/creation/polyhedra/provided_poly.md

-# Polyhedra Privided by Number
+# Polyhedra Provided by Number
 There are fifteen polyhedra that can be created by setting its type number from 0 to 14.
 These are

 type|name|number of faces